sindresorhus/caprine/readme.md

 ### Custom styles

 You can also add custom styles to Caprine.
-Open config in menu with `Custom Styles` option and edit the css file.
-Once you're done just save the file in and restart Caprine.
-Your changes will be applied.
+To open config file click on `Caprine`/`File` -> `Caprine Settings` -> `Advanced` -> `Custom Styles` and your default editor will open up with custom css file.
+Styles from `custom.css` file are injected when Caprine starts so please restart Caprine to apply changes.

 ### Hide last seen / typing indicator